mylittletony/mylittletony.github.io/_posts/2015-09-24-integrating-mikrotik.markdown

 <img src="/images/community/tutorials/mikrotik/mikrotik-html.png">
 </div>

 8\.
-In winbox, go to the radius section on the left sidebar, and add a new radius setting using the radius info you retrieved earlier from Cucumber Tony in step 6
+In winbox, go to the radius section on the left sidebar, and add a new radius setting using the radius info you retrieved earlier from CT WiFi in step 6

 <div class="mdl-typography--text-center">
 <img src="/images/community/tutorials/mikrotik/winbox-add-radius.png">